dannguyen/journalism-syllabi/README.md

 <a href="http://stat405.had.co.nz/">Homepage</a> /
 <a href="http://stat405.had.co.nz/syllabus.html">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course will teach you to be a data analyst.
+        This course will teach you to be a data analyst.
 You will learn how to take a large dataset break up into manageable pieces and use a range of qualitative and quantitative tools to summarise it and learn what it has to tell.
-You will learn the importance of scepticism and curiosity, and how to commu...</em></p>
+You will learn the importance of scepticism and curiosity, and how to commu
+        </small></p>

         <p>Instructors: Hadley Wickham</p>
     </td>
     <td>
-        Rice University
+        <small>Rice University</small>
     </td>
   </tr>